appsmithorg/appsmith/contributions/ClientSetup.md

 1. Run `yarn`
 2. Run `yarn start`

-Your appsmith client is now running on https://dev.appsmith.com & is pointing to our staging server https://release-api.appsmith.com
+🎉 Your appsmith client is now running on https://dev.appsmith.com.

     This URL must be opened with https and not have the port 3000 in it

+Your client is pointing to the cloud staging server https://release-api.appsmith.com

-### If you would like to hit a different appsmith server:
+#### If you would like to hit a different appsmith server:
 Please Run

     REACT_APP_ENVIRONMENT=DEVELOPMENT HOST=dev.appsmith.com craco start